CPScript/Calculators/README.md

-legit, compile the scripts in a terminal and its all command lines ater that
+legit, compile and execute the scripts